Classic Puff Pastry (Pâte Feuilletée)

 Prevent your screen from going dark as you follow along.

 1. To make the dough: Weigh your flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
-Combine the flour and salt in a large mixing bowl.
+In a large mixing bowl or the bowl of a stand mixer, combine the flour and salt.

-5. Pat the dough into a 9" square and wrap it in plastic or a reusable wrap.
-Refrigerate the dough for at least 30 minutes.
+5. Pat and stretch (or roll) the dough into a 9" square (about 1/2" thick) and wrap it in plastic or your favorite reuseable storage wrap.
+Refrigerate the dough for at least 30 minutes or up to 1 hour.

-9. Place the chilled butter in the center of the dough at a 45° angle, so it looks like a diamond in a square.
-Fold the corners of the dough over the butter until they meet in the middle.
-Pinch and seal the edges of the dough together.
+10. Place the butter block in the center of the dough at a 45° angle, so it looks like a diamond in a square.
+Fold the corners of the dough up over the butter block until they meet in the middle.
+Pinch and seal the edges of the dough together to lock in the butter block, creating a packet of butter surrounded by dough.
+Gently tap the packet with a lightly floured rolling pin to smooth out the seams and flatten it slightly.

 Tips from our Bakers

 • The French call this dough "pâte feuilletée," which means "pastry made leaf-like."
-Each "leaf" in this pastry consists of a layer of flour separated by a layer of butter.
+Each "leaf" in this puff pastry consists of a layer of flour separated by a layer of butter.
 The expansion (puff) occurs because the butter layers create steam when exposed to the heat of an oven.
-This expands the space between the flour layers.
-Ultimately, in classic puff pastry, you want to create 729 layers of folded dough.
-Seems like overkill, but all of those hundreds of layers are what create pâte feuilletée's ethereally light and delicate flakiness.
+This expands the space between the flour layers, creating pâte feuilletée's ethereally light and delicate flakiness.

 • Looking for other pastry options?
 Choose one based on what you're looking for: